• Skip to primary navigation

 1. Read more about how to make roll cake for useful tips and tricks.
 Rolling the cake is the most important step, and mastering it is crucial for achieving perfection in your roll cake.

-2. Mix the cake batter gently without overmixing it.
+2. Mix the cake batter gently, avoiding overmixing.

 3. Use high-quality parchment paper that is thick enough and wrinkle-free to ensure an evenly baked, pale bottom for the cake.